 If foods are precooked and packed piping hot in tin cans, the cans may be sealed immediately without further exhausting.
 However, if uncooked food is packed into tin cans, air in food must be removed before cans are sealed.
 Unless this is done, the food may discolor or lose its flavor.
 The method of exhausting air from raw packed food is as follows: After the raw food is packed in cans, these are put into the canning basket and placed in Cooker.
-Have 31/2 quarts of boiling water in Cooker.
+Have 31⁄2 quarts of boiling water in Cooker.
 Place cover on Cooker and lock into place.
-Do not place pressure control weight on vent pipe throughout exhausting period.
-Regulate heat so that a mild flow of steam issues from vent pipe.
-For raw fruits and tomatoes, exhaust steam for five minutes after a steady flow of steam has begun.
+Have petcock wide open and leave it open throughout exhausting period.
+Regulate heat so that a mild flow of steam issues from petcock.
 For raw meats, exhaust steam for 50 minutes.
 Move Cooker from stove and allow to cool for a minute.
 Remove cover from Cooker.